Ibrica Jusić

 Ibrahim "Ibrica" Jusić (born 15 December 1944) is a Croatian chanson, folk, pop and sevdalinka singer-songwriter and musician.

 Early life and career beginnings

 Ibrica Jusić was born as Ibrahim Jusić in the Croatian city of Dubrovnik into a family with seven children.
 His parents family originates from Mostar, Bosnia and Herzegovina and he grew up listening to sevdalinka and Italian canzone music.
+Jusić identifies as a Muslim Croat.

 Under the direction of his older brother Đelo Jusić (born as Đevalhudin Jusić), who was the leader of the group Dubrovački trubaduri (Dubrovnik Troubadours), Ibrica learned to play the guitar.
 He performed acoustical music and chansons all over Dubrovnik, before officially starting his professional career in 1965 in Zagreb, after being invited by composer Pero Gotovac.

 Career

 His song "Celuloidni pajac" (Celluloid Clown) was the winner of first place in the 1968 Zagreb Festival.
 He won the first prize at the same festival the following two years as well: in 1969 with the song "Osobenjak" (Eccentric) and in 1970 with the song "Mačka" (Cat.)

 Jusić had a few more successful singles following the festival wins before moving to Paris, saying that he found Zagreb to be "too small."
 He lived in Paris for three years and performed in cabarets, returning to Dubrovnik only during the summers, during which he held outdoors evening concerts on the steps of the Dominican Monastery.
 By using his summer travels to Dubrovnik he started to cooperate with Dubrovačke ljetne igre (Dubrovnik Summer Festival) in 1971.
 With the songs of composer Pero Gotovac, he sang on several of the Festival shows, one of them being Miroslav Krleža's Aretej.
 He composed music and sang in the show Životopis Miha Pracata (Biography of Miho Pracat) in 1977.
 In the same year he recited in the Knežev dvor.

 In 1974, Jusić became one of the first Yugoslav singers to record songs on an LP record on a record label Jugoton.
 He was one of the first persons who did solo-concert in Lisinski Theater in 1975.
 In next years he sang in almost all worldwide popular places, such as the Sydney Opera House, Carnegie Hall in New York City, the China Theatre in Stockholm.
 He composed music for works of writers and poets Luko Paljetak, Dobriša Cesarić, Aleksa Šantić, Mika Antić, William Shakespeare, Bertolt Brecht, Desanka Maksimović and Drago Britvić, among others.

 Throughout the remaining years of the 1970s, he released several more singles, LP's and albums including Emina (1977), which featured his cover of the Bosnian sevdalinka Emina, written by poet Aleksa Šantić in 1902.

 He released a self-titled symphony album, Ibrica, on 26 February 1981.
 Ibrica's older brother, maestro Đelo Jusić, worked with him on the songs.
 The album was done in rich Mediterranean arrangements.
 It contained songs such as "Šalom Sara" (Shalom Sara), "U svakom slučaju te volim" (In Every Case, I Love You), "Na Stradunu" (On the Stradun) and others.